Questions raised on who will fund new Te Kaha stadium in Christchurch

 "Some of our towns still struggle to have an event centre or library and my focus as mayor would be on providing facilities in our towns rather than out of our towns."

-The government has pledged $220m to the stadium but does not intend to help cover the cost overruns.
+The Government has pledged $220m to the stadium but does not intend to help cover the cost overruns.

 RNZ